The Xi’an or X’yan (formal: , slang: , , ) are a calculating and peaceful alien race that is at peace with Humanity.

 On each planet under Xi’An control there is a similarly structured Council that runs that world.
 Those Council Members report directly to their respective counterpart on the Emperor's Council.

-Due to their extended lifespan, there are Xi’an from that era are still alive.
-For example, Emperor Kray who negotiated the daring peace accord with Senator Akari back in 2789 is still in power.
+Due to their extended lifespan, there are Xi’an from hundreds of years ago that are still alive.
+For example, Emperor Kray who negotiated the daring peace accord with Senator Akari back in 2789 is still alive and in power.

 Military service is compulsory.
 Every male and female is obligated to serve a term of service (fifteen years) in one of the branches of the military and are considered to be reserve members for the rest of their life.
 Estimates place the standing Xi’an armed forces at over sixteen million.
-This is not including the civilian populace, all of which effectively have combat training.
+This is not including the civilian populace, all of which have some form of combat training.

 As far as the UEE has had established contact with the Xi’an, they have not been the aggressors in any wars that we know of.
 Based on information supplemented to the Ark, their history is rife with civil war and power struggles.
 Over the past five centuries, the Xi’an have adopted alternate methods to warfare, they prefer subtlety and manipulation to overt conflict.
 Analysts have concluded that it was through Xi’an influence that the revolution and subsequent overthrow of Imperator Messer XI was able to succeed back in 2792.